tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 # Conclusion

-Hopefully these examples have helped you get a feeling for how state-separable proofs work.
-A lot of the understanding comes from wrestling with proofs yourself, so hopefully you get a chance to try out the technique in an example that matters to you.
+Hopefully these examples have helped you get a feel for how state-separable proofs work.
+A lot of the understanding comes from wrestling with proofs yourself, so hopefully you'll get a chance to try out the technique with an example that matters to you.

 I've found working with state-separable proofs to be much